saddington/yen-handbook/README.md

 ### How We Refer To Ourselves:

 - Legally, we are `ROFLCOPTER, INC.` But other than legal docs, you’ll rarely see this.
-- Most commonly, we refer to team, project, company as our core product, YEN.
+- Most commonly, we refer to the team, project, company as our core product, YEN.
 - YEN (all caps) is not an acronym.
 - You’ll also see accounts under [yen.io](http://yen.io) or `yenio` or `yenFTW` or `yen_io` (sometimes we couldn’t get just YEN)
-- If "YEN" is combined with another word, it's not capitalized (e.g. `YenIQ`)
+- If "YEN" is combined with another "full" word, it's not capitalized (e.g. `YenIQ`)
 - You can find our `brand` guidelines [here](https://john.do/brand-2019/).
-It is outdated, copy-wise, but the colors and other identifying marks are correct.
+The colors and identifying marks are correct but most of the copy is not currently correct as we aren't in the `#defi` / `crypto` space anymore.

 ### Some Terms You'll See Tossed Around:

-- `Yenizen` - Members of our amazing community
+- `Yenizen` - Members of our amazing community ([here's our definition](http://yeniverse.com)
 - `Yeniverse` - What we're building AND how we describe our community
 - `Yeni` or `Yenni` (what community members named the company mascot, the [Yenicorn](http://yenicorn.com))
 - `yenSTRONG` - When one of our community members does something amazing and supportive of another `yenizen`.
 - `yenSQUAD` - An alternative way / loving way of talking about our community
-- `yenIVERSITY` — Any of our educational courses or [workshops](http://yen.education).
+- `yenED` — Any of our educational courses or [workshops](http://yen.education).

 ### "My Meeting, My Notes"